 NBA Player Prop Picks Tonight: Tatum Over Points Leads Our NBA Best Bets

-The 2022-23 NBA season is underway and we have the best player prop picks for tonight’s games featuring Cavaliers vs Celtics and Mavericks vs Jazz.
+The 2022-23 NBA season is underway and we have the best player prop picks for tonight’s games featuring Grizzlies vs Celtics and Hawks vs Bucks.

-Tonight’s NBA games are headlined by Cleveland Cavaliers vs Boston Celtics and Dallas Mavericks vs Utah Jazz for which we have chosen three player prop picks that you can back on BetOnline.
+Tonight’s NBA games are headlined by Memphis Grizzlies vs Boston Celtics and Atlanta Hawks vs Milwaukee Bucks for which we have chosen three player prop picks that you can back on BetOnline.

-Jayson Tatum and the Boston Celtics are seeking revenge in Cleveland following last week’s overtime loss to J.B.
-Bickerstaff’s side as Donovan Mitchell and Caris LeVert combined for 82 points in Massachusetts.
+The Celtics have won two in a row and are on the road tonight against Ja Morant’s Memphis Grizzlies following Saturday night’s history making performance in New York.

-Luka Doncic’s Dallas Mavericks sit at .500 for the season and are yet to win consecutive games but can go 4-3 with a win against the in-form Utah Jazz, led by a revitalised Lauri Markkanen who recently inspired Will Hardy’s men to two straight wins over the Memphis Grizzlies.
+Giannis Antetokounmpo remains the outright favorite to win MVP f0r a third time and the Milwaukee Bucks remain undefeated, heading into tonight’s clash with the Atlanta Hawks at 9-0.

 Best NBA Player Prop Sportsbooks